neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 ![Memory dump](memory1.png)

-As we approach the comparison, RAX holds the address of `input_p`, and the statement:
+As we approach the comparison, `rax` holds the address of `input_p`, and the statement:
 ```assembly
 mov    eax,[rax]
 ```
-moves the content of the address pointed to by RAX into eax.
-As eax is a 32-bit register, that only reads the first four bytes, which are always zero.
+moves the content of the address pointed to by `rax` into `eax`.
+As `eax` is a 32-bit register, that only reads the first four bytes, which are always zero.

 Can we change the area written to in heap memory through input through `fgets`?
 Is there another way to exploit this?